Black Rock Beacon

-The Black Rock Beacon is newspaper made by and for burners.
-It was started in 2005 by former staff members of the Black Rock Gazette when that newspaper no longer received funding from the Burning Man LLC.
-This event is viewed in contrary ways by both parties.
-While the Burning Man organization claims it and the Gazette staff mutually decided to pursue "separate missions," the Beacon founders feel they were effectively fired.
+The Black Rock Beacon is a newspaper made by and for burners, or fans and attendees of the annual Burning Man festival in Nevada.
+It was started in 2005 by former staff members of the Black Rock Gazette when that newspaper no longer received funding from Burning Man LLC.
+It continues to publish annually.
+The newspaper aims to publish daily editions during the annual Burning Man event.
+The print paper is ad-free and is funded through donations, with all of its content is made available under a Creative Commons license.